Blackpool Carers Centre is an independent registered charity and a company limited by guarantee. It is a network member of Carers Trust.

 In May 2015, Beaverbrooks Charitable Trust purchased Blenheim House on Newton Drive in Blackpool and this marks the beginning of a capital campaign to develop a vibrant new centre for carers.

 As a result of the partnership with Beaverbrooks, we won the Lloyds Foundation Regional award for Enterprising Collaboration, North West.
 We were also finalists in the HSJ National Awards for Carers.

 Professor Saul Becker took up the role of our first President.

-During the first quarter of 2016 we were delighted to have been selected as this year’s DIYSOS Big Build as part of the Children in Need appeal.
+During the first quarter of 2016 we were delighted to have been selected as this year’s DIY SOS and BBC Children in Need Big Build Special.